-The professional groups and students using this medicine protocol must ensure that it is organisationally authorised by an appropriate authorising person, relating to the professional cohort of vaccinators by whom the vaccine is to be administered, including requirements of registration, education, training and assessment of competency.
+The professional groups using this medicine protocol must ensure that it is organisationally authorised by an appropriate authorising person, relating to the professional cohort of vaccinators by whom the vaccine is to be administered, including requirements of registration, education, training and assessment of competency.

-D NIO Amil 0004 Document reference number r NIO April 2024 1.0 Critical Elements Name of Organisation where medicine protocol applies Health Service Providers across the voluntary and statutory services of the HSE, non-HSE healthcare facilities and central vaccination centres.
+Document reference number Version 2-NIO - Comirnaty KP.2 3 micrograms/dose- March 2025 1.0 Critical elements Name of organisation/settings where medicine protocol applies Health Service Providers across the voluntary and statutory services of the HSE, non-HSE healthcare facilities, HSE mobile vaccination clinics and central vaccination centres.
 This Medicine Protocol applies to: Healthcare professionals who are registered with their respective regulatory body in healthcare professions included in S.I.
 No. 698 of 2020, S.I.
 No.81 of 2021 and S.I.
 No. 245 of 2021 employed in the voluntary and statutory services of the HSE.
-Date the medicine protocol comes into effect April 2024 Date for review of medicine April 2025 protocol (Regularly updated in line with the NIAC recommendations & DoH policy) Document prepared by HSE National Immunisation Office (NIO) Names and Signatures of the employing authority who is authorising the implementation of the medicine protocol "On behalf of the authority employing professionals authorised to administer under this medicine protocol, I have read this medicine protocol and authorise its implementation" Signature: Signature: Name: Dr Colm Henry , Chief Clinical Officer, HSE Signature:
+Date the medicine protocol comes into effect April 2025 Date for review of medicine April 2026 protocol (Regularly updated in line with the NIAC recommendations & DoH policy) Document prepared by HSE National Immunisation Office (NIO) Names and Signatures of the employing authority who is authorising the implementation of the medicine protocol Name: Dr. Éamonn O' Moore , Director of National Health Protection, HSE "On behalf of the authority employing professionals authorised to administer under this medicine protocol, I have read this medicine protocol and authorise its implementation" Signature: Name: Dr Colm Henry , Chief Clinical Officer, HSE Signature: